Indian Grinding Rock State Historic Park: Chaw'se Regional Indian Museum

 This museum within the park grounds features a variety of exhibits and a vast collection of Sierra Nevada Indian artifacts.
 A Miwok village complete with a ceremonial roundhouse has been reconstructed in the middle of the small valley and is registered as California Historical Landmark #1001.
 The museum has been designed to reflect the architecture of the traditional roundhouse.
 Exhibited in this two-story museum are examples of the technology and crafts of the Miwok and other Sierra Nevada Native American groups.
 As a regional Indian museum, the collection at Chaw'se includes exhibits on various tribal groups, including: the Northern, Central and Southern Miwok, Maidu, Konkow, Monache, Nisenan, Tubatulabal, Washoe, and Foothill Yokuts.

 Wildlife

 Bird life varies depending on the season, but many species are seen year-round, including turkey vultures, California scrub and Steller's jays, California quail, acorn and hairy woodpeckers, northern flickers, hermit thrushes, wild turkeys (non-native), and California thrashers.
 In summer the bright colors of the western tanager, northern oriole, calliope and Anna's hummingbirds can be seen in the woods around the meadow.

-Animal life in and around the park includes deer, fox, gray and California ground squirrels, black-tailed jackrabbits, bobcats, bats, and occasionally a mountain lion or black bear.
+The abundant animal life in and around the park includes deer, fox, gray and California ground squirrels, black-tailed jackrabbits, bobcats, bats, and occasionally a mountain lion or black bear.
 Coyote calls can be heard on quiet summer nights.